Milan Institute-Boise

 Highest Paying Job

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Milan Institute-Boise are Surgeons, Chief executives & legislators, Physicians, Lawyers, & judges, magistrates, & other judicial workers, and Podiatrists
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at Milan Institute-Boise are Surgeons, Chief executives & legislators, Lawyers, & judges, magistrates, & other judicial workers, Physicians, and Nurse anesthetists

 The most specialized majors at Milan Institute-Boise are Personal & Culinary Services (5 degrees awarded) and Health (28 degrees) (as of 2023).